oreqizer/reactizer-2016/README.md

 ### Tasks

-Simply `npm i` and `npm i gulp -g`.
+Simply `npm i`.
 Then you have these following tasks available:

 **CORE**